bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 First, let's get the Mage Tower out of the way.
 What you do with this one is entirely up to you.
 The upgrades aren't very expensive in terms of Bloodstone/Howlite, but will cost Tower Mana.
 If you plan to boost your way through Fort Rox, (and spend a lot of money on Tower Mana in the process) make sure to get these as soon as you can, as they are quite powerful.
-If you're short on case, and have a limited supply of Mana, you might want to push it back on the priority list.
+If you're short on cash, and have a limited supply of Mana, you might want to push it back on the priority list.

 Now, for the other ones.

-In the first runs you'll only have access to Howlite, so that's easy: get Balista-1, Moat-1 and Wall-2 as the Adventure book dictates.
+In the first runs you'll only have access to Howlite, so that's easy: get Ballista-1, Moat-1 and Wall-2 as the Adventure book dictates.
 Note that at this point you can still retreat without delaying your progress.
 Hunt in Twilight/Midnight and retreat as soon as you have the necessary Howlite.
 Upgrade and go again.

-Next up would be  Cannon-1, Cannon-2, Moat-2 and Balista-2.
+Next up would be  Cannon-1, Cannon-2, Moat-2 and Ballista-2.
 I think the order in which you should do these depends on how easy you can get to Utter Darkness at this point.
-- If you're still only barely getting there, do something like Moat-2 --> Balista-2 --> Cannon-1 --> Cannon-2
+- If you're still only barely getting there, do something like Moat-2 --> Ballista-2 --> Cannon-1 --> Cannon-2
-- If you have a strong setup, do something like Cannon-1 --> Moat-2 --> Balista-2 --> Cannon-2
+- If you have a strong setup, do something like Cannon-1 --> Moat-2 --> Ballista-2 --> Cannon-2

 The rest if very subjective, depending on your setup and luck so far, and has been fuel for many debates.
 I assume that by now you've made a few runs and have a clear idea on what you want to focus on.
-I'll just add a small note on Cannon-3 vs Balista-3: if you've had some bad luck with Nightmancer, you've probably been eyeing the Balista-3 upgrade for a while (the push back can be frustrating).
+I'll just add a small note on Cannon-3 vs Ballista-3: if you've had some bad luck with Nightmancer, you've probably been eyeing the Ballista-3 upgrade for a while (the push back can be frustrating).
 I would caution constraint though, and prioritize Cannon-3 to get rid of Nightfire instead.
 Being pushed back is annoying, yes, but has less impact on the amount of resources you'll gather in your run.